40 products

 Regular price $120.00A 2010 Cabernet Sauvignon from Sweetwater Estate is a wine that embodies both the distinct character of its terroir and the impact of the vintage.
 The terra rossa soils, known for their rich mineral content and drainage properties, have undoubtedly contributed to shaping this Cabernet Sauvignon's unique expression.

-In appearance, the wine likely showcases a deep, garnet color that has matured with grace over the years.
+In appearance, the wine showcases a deep, garnet color that has matured with grace over the years.
 The 2010 vintage, marked by its own set of climatic conditions, has lent a certain sophistication to the wine's hue, offering a visual hint at the wine's maturity and complexity.

 The aroma of this Cabernet Sauvignon is a symphony of both primary and secondary characteristics.
 The terra rossa soils have played their part in giving rise to intense blackcurrant and possibly dark cherry notes, which are classic hallmarks of Cabernet Sauvignon.
 Alongside these fruit-driven aromas, you find hints of cedar, tobacco, and possibly dried herbs.
 These secondary aromas, resulting from aging and interaction with oak, add layers of depth and complexity to the nose.